A settlement in the concussion lawsuit involving more than 4,500 retired players against the NFL was reached for a proposed $765 million Thursday.

 The league doesn't admit fault in a news release.
 The amount players will receive will be "determined by the diagnosis."

-According to the press release from Layn Phillips, the court-appointed mediator in the consolidated concussion-related lawsuits brought by the retired football players against the NFL and others, ruled on the proposal that would end the litigation against the NFL and NFL Properties and provide medical and other benefits, as well as compensation, to qualifying injured players or their families.
-Phillips is a former District Court Judge.
+According to a release from Layn Phillips, the court-appointed mediator in the consolidated concussion-related lawsuits brought by retired football players against the NFL and others, ruled on the proposal that would end the litigation against the NFL and NFL Properties and provide medical and other benefits, as well as compensation, to qualifying injured players or their families.